BUS COMPANIES BEGINNING WITH THE LETTER “J”

 LOGAN AUTO TOURS operated a passenger motor bus line from Denver to various scenic points in Colorado in 1927.

 LONE EAGLE COACH CO PARIS TO MT PLEASANT These two towns are in Tennessee and apparently this coach line ran between the two, which is a distance of 110 miles.
 That is all the information I could locate.
 I would guess that the company was around a long time ago, based on the badge style.
 The badge is a pin back and measures approx. 2″.

 LONE PINE & KEELER AUTO STAGE LINE was operating in the mid 1920s out of Lone Pine, California.
 G.F.
 Marsh was the registered contact.

-LONE STAR BUS LINE was incorporated in 1927 (running in Texas) along with Old Spanish Trail Bus Line (running in New Mexico) as the Bowen Motor Coach Company.
+LONE STAR BUS LINE was incorporated in 1927 (the line ran in Texas) along with Old Spanish Trail Bus Line (operating in New Mexico) as the Bowen Motor Coach Company.
 (See that entry for more information.)

 LONE STAR COACH LINE ran in the late 1920s serving LaFayette, Hartsville, Gallatin to Nashville, Tennessee.

 LONE TRAIL BUS LINE, INC. was operating out of Walnut, North Carolina, in the mid 1920s.
 It ran from Asheville, N. C, to Tenn.-N. C. State Line on route to Johnson City, Tenn., Highways Nos.
 20 and 29.

 LONG BEACH BUS COMPANY and LONG BEACH RAILWAY COMPANY was formed by Sen. William Reynolds in the 1910s.
 In 1926 Frank Frankel bought both companies for $200,000.
 In 1946 the company was incorporated and was operating out of Rockville Centre running 15 buses over 40 miles.
 The company was operated by Bee Line, Inc.